mauriciofarina/SelfDrivingCar-BehaviourCloning/README.md

 In order to compile the model and proceed to the training process, an Adam optimizer and a Mean Square Error loss were selected.
 Next, the dataset was split into training and validation datasets, corresponding to 80% and 20%, respectively, of the original dataset.
 After some tests, it was concluded that better results were obtained by not using a batching approach.
 Also, ten epochs appeared to be sufficient for obtaining good results.
 Finally, a callback was defined for saving only the best model found.
 For convenience, the provided dataset was used for training the model.

+## Results

+After running the trained model on the simulator, the car was able to stay on the road for the whole course.
+Also, the model was successful in running on higher speed values.
+Finally,  it was noticed that different simulator settings could cause the model to diverge.
+The presented model in this project was tested on the lowest resolution and quality settings of the simulator.